alphicc/Brick/README.md

 }
 ```

-Set jvmTarget in your build.gradle
+Android: Set jvmTarget in your build.gradle
 ```kotlin
 kotlinOptions {
     jvmTarget = '11'